-Welcome back to our blog series on what you (the asset manager) can do with the new benchmark of client behavior and, conversely, why you cannot do without it.
+Welcome back to our blog series on what you (the asset manager) can do with the Client Behavior Benchmark.

 Firms are extracting value from data others are not even looking at

 If, as the Financial Times has reported, “the golden decade is over” for asset managers, then you should stay laser-focused on these behaviors.
 For sure, investment performance is essential but, all other things being equal, if you do not get clients to buy, stay, and buy more, you are going out of business.

 To keep ahead of the competition and stay out of trouble, firms are using the Client Behavior Benchmark to discover and target the competitive rates of sales conversion (buying), client tenure (staying), and product-per-client ratios (buying more).
 With these insights, they are then able to calculate the ROI of different distribution activities that stimulate these most important of client behaviors, for example, web engagement, event attendance, meeting volumes.
 Because of this, at Accomplish, we believe that focusing on these client behaviors will separate the winners from the losers.

 Without these insights to guide your efforts, you may be left doing things the old-fashioned way: either comparing yourself against your own sales from last year, or not measuring at all – neither of which will serve you well in the market the asset management CEOs predict in the Financial Times.